Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 We need to reach out.

-We need to reach out and embrace him, and they tell us that in their commencement speeches at Rutgers, and then they go back and they live behind their wall at the White House.
+And they tell us that in their commencement speeches at Rutgers and then they go back and they live behind their wall at the White House.

-Uh that's that's what they do.
+That's what they do.

 It's a crime that actually didn't exist.

-And I made the point there that uh effectively the German state has decided that multiculturalism trumps women's rights.
+And I made the point there that effectively the German state has decided that multiculturalism trumps women's rights.

 Same in Austria.

-Same in Sweden, where they cancelled Earth Day, where the environmentalists turn off all the lights uh because it was not safe to turn off the lights with all these migrant gangs uh going around town.
+Same in Sweden, where they cancelled Earth Day, where the environmentalists turn off all the lights because it was not safe to turn off the lights with all these migrant gangs going around town.

-And if I was a woman, since we're all going to be talking about women, since the New York Times is fascinated by women's rights and thinks that women's rights are something to do uh with uh with Donald Trump saying, Hey, get a look at my piece of arm candy when he's at Mar-a-Lago in nineteen seventy-two, they think that's what women's rights No women's rights are uh in Vienna, where you the police chief says it's not safe for a woman to go out unaccompanied.
+And if I was a woman, since we're all going to be talking about women, since the New York Times is fascinated by women's rights and thinks that women's rights are something to do with Donald Trump saying, hey, get a look at my piece of arm candy when he's at Mar-a-Lago in 1972, they think that's what women's rights are.

 The Justice Department has just announced that transgendered identity politics trumps women's rights.

-How ridiculous is that.
+How ridiculous is that?

 So we now have transgendered rights trump women's rights.

-So in Vienna they can't go out at night.
+So in Vienna, they can't go out at night.

-Uh in uh in Cologne they get groped en masse on New Year's Eve.
+In Cologne, they get groped en masse on New Year's Eve.

-Mark Stein for Rush, Mordica.
+Mark Stein for Rush, more to come.

-Uh Mark Standard for Rush.
+Mark Steiner for Rush.

-I don't I don't kind of get that.
+I don't kind of get that.

-They um as far as I can understand it, liberals want uh Mexicans to move into the country, but if if which indicates they uh are well disposed towards Mexicans, but then when liberals threatens to leave the country, they always want to go to Canada.
+As far as I can understand it, Liberals want Mexicans to move into the country, which indicates they are well disposed towards Mexicans.

 I don't even get it.